sarahnish/fund-first/README.md

 | **Logistic Regression** | **0.833** | **0.778** |
 | Random Forest | 0.583 | 0.444 |

-Logistic Regression was selected because it performed better on the held-out period while retaining a simpler, more interpretable model structure.
+Logistic Regression was selected because it performed better on the held-out period while retaining a simpler and more interpretable model structure.

 On the 12-row test set, it correctly classified all Achievable and Stretch observations, but recall for Unfeasible cases was **0.33**.